Contraharmonic mean: Properties

+Relationship to arithmetic mean and variance

 The contraharmonic mean of a random variable is equal to the sum of the arithmetic mean and the variance divided by the arithmetic mean.

+The ratio of the variance and the arithmetic mean was proposed as a test statistic by Clapham.

 Since the variance is always ≥0 the contraharmonic mean is always greater than or equal to the arithmetic mean.

-The ratio of the variance and the mean was proposed as a test statistic by Clapham.
-This statistic is the contraharmonic mean less one.
+Other relationships

+Any integer contraharmonic mean of two different positive integers is the hypotenuse of a Pythagorean triple, while any hypotenuse of a Pythagorean triple is a contraharmonic mean of two different positive integers.